(a) Rights, preferences and restrictions attached to shares

 crores) towards foreign defined contribution plans.

-b) Defined benefit plans
+(b) Defined benefit plans

-The Company makes annual contributions to the Employees Group
+The Company makes annual contributions to the Employees'' Group

-death while in employment or on termination of
+employees at retirement, death while in employment or on termination of

 employment of an amount equivalent to 15 days salary for service less

-than 15 years, three-fourth months salary for service of 15 years to
+than 15 years, three-fourth month''s salary for service of 15 years to

-19 years and one month salary for service of 20 years and more, payable for each
+19 years and one month salary for service of 20 years and more, payable

+months.
 Vesting occurs upon completion of five years of service.